Henry Raeburn Dobson: Character

 Raeburn seems to have been a warm, friendly and cheerful man and was quite an outgoing person.
 He attended many official functions and private parties in high society (parties in the entourage of HRH Princess Margaret, of Princess de Ligne, of Baroness Van Houtte a.s.o.).
-He was very entertaining and always in good spirits.
-He was a well-liked houseguest.
 People began to know him as a public figure and with him, his art.
-The post-War years until the beginning of the 1970s were his most successful time.
-His reputation was established as one of the best portrait painters of Edinburgh by word of mouth and was asked to paint portraits of many members of high society.

 Raeburn was an elegant man, well spoken and well educated; loved by the female sex.
 He indeed loved to paint pretty and elegant ladies, but did not care very much for the social background of his sitters while painting.
-Although he was some sort of a socialite.
-He seems to have preferred the companionship of women to the friendship with men.
 For children he was a true entertainer: by impersonating different characters and performing magical tricks, he would catch their attention during long sessions of portraiture.

 His Scottish origins were essential to him.
 Abroad and in Scotland, he was proud to wear his kilt. and his typical chequered waistcoat, all year round.

 He was not interested in money, but painted for the love of his art.
 Although he had many commissions and was regarded as Edinburgh's best portrait painter, he mostly lived from hand to mouth or from commission to commission.
 It must be stated that, while his brother Cowan had the benefits from the commercial talents of his wife, Phyllis Bowyer, Raeburn could rely on anybody to promote him or his talents.
-In addition to his quite casual lifestyle, Raeburn refused to have anything to do with the art-establishment in Edinburgh.

 Although he had been influenced by the Modern Movement, through his art teacher Ralph Hay, he refused to conform to the later emerging Modernist Movement, while the backbench politics of the Royal Scottish Academy made him rebel even more against this closed circle of painters.

-Behind this seemingly 'happy' man, lay in fact a quite self-cantered character, who took notice of the needs of his surroundings to a rather limited degree.
-Although he was briefly married to Isabella Rae and had a companion in Evelyn Wight, he lived the life of a bachelor.
-He would leave Edinburgh for months, going abroad and leaving Evelyn behind.
-Although Evelyn and Raeburn had a very deep friendship for over 35 years, he never proposed to marry.
-It is said that one could see the sorrow in her eyes, because of this neglect.